silnrsi/pysilfont/docs/parameters.md

 ## UFO-specific
 The parameter set relevant to a UFO font can be accessed by font.paramset, so font.paramset[“loglevel"] would access the loglevel.

-The details below are probably not needed just for developing scripts...

 In ufo.py there is code to cope with two complications:
 1. If a script is opening multiple fonts, in they could have different lib.plist values so font-specific parameter sets are needed
-- The parameters passed to ufo.py include the “main” set which has already had command-line parameters applied.
+1. The parameters passed to ufo.py include the “main” set which has already had command-line parameters applied.
 Any in lib.plist also need to be applied, but can’t simply be applied to “main” since command-line parameters should take precedence over lib.plist ones

 To ensure unique names, the parameter sets are created using the full path name of the UFO.
 Then font.paramset is set to point to this, so scripts do not need to know the underlying set name.

 To apply the parameter sets updates in the correct order, ufo.py does:

 1. Create a new paramset from any lib parameters present
-- Update this with any command line parameters
+1. Update this with any command line parameters
-- Create the paramset for the font by copying the “main” paramset
+1. Create the paramset for the font by copying the “main” paramset
-- Update this with the lib paramset (which has already been updated with command line values in step 2)
+1. Update this with the lib paramset (which has already been updated with command line values in step 2)

 ## Adding another parameter or class
-If there was a need to add another parameter or class, all that should be needed is to add that to defparams in the \__init__() of parameters() in core.py.
+If there was a need to add another parameter or class, all that should be needed is to add that to defparams in the \_\_init\_\_() of parameters() in core.py.
 Ensure the new parameter is case-insensitively unique.

 If a class was Ufont-specific and needed to be supported within lib.plist, then ufo.py would also need updating to handle that similarly to how it now handles outparams.